Home

 How To Find The Plan That Best Suits Your Needs!

-A debt management plan (DMP) is arranged by your credit counselor and is used as a method of paying off your debt.
+A debt management plan (DMP) is arranged by your credit counselor and is used as a method of paying off your debts.

 However, they do occasionally help with student loans as well as other types of loans.
 The credit counselor will work out a payment plan with your creditors.